+ct one):

-ect one): SSI standard
+1 SSI standard

-Optional state supplement standard Medically needy income standard
+• Optional state supplement standard

+] Medically needy income standard

-The special income level for institutionalized persons
+, The special income level for institutionalized persons

 A percentage of the Federal poverty level

 Specify percentage:

 , The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

-, The following formula is used to determine the needs allowance:
+The following formula is used to determine the needs allowance:

 Specify formula:

-The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller trust.
+The maintenance needs allowance is equal to the individual's total income as determined under the policy eligibility process which includes income that is placed in a Miller trust.

 Other

 Specify:

-e a pla te allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.73 ain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Allowance is the same

-Allowance is different.
+e a ola e a amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.73 ain why this amount is reasonable to meet the individual's maintenance needs in the community. e a amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.73 ain why this amount is reasonable to meet the individual's maintenance needs in the community. e a pla lec amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.73 ain why this amount is reasonable to meet the individual's maintenance needs in the community. et one: Allowance is the same e a pla lec Allowance is the same Allowance is different.

-Explanation of difference:

 - iii.
 Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.
-Health insurance premiums, deductibles and co-insurance charges - b.
+Health insurance premiums, deductibles and co-insurance charges b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.